-The main point of your message directs the reader to act (e.g., buy your product or service), so its appearance at the end of the message-rather than at the beginning-is what makes an AIDA pitch
+The main point of your message directs the reader to act (e.g., buy your product or service), so its appearance at the end of the message-rather than at the beginning-is what makes an AIDA pitch indirect.
+If the AID-part of your pitch has the reader feeling that they have no choice but to buy the product or service, then this is the right time to tell them how and where to get it, as well as the price.
+Pricing itself requires some strategy.
+The following are well-known techniques for increasing sales:

-- Charm pricing: dropping a round number by a cent to make it end in a 99 because the casually browsing consumer brain's left-digit bias will register a price of \$29.99 as closer to \$20 than \$30, especially if the 99 is physically smaller in superscript (\$2999). - Prestige pricing: keeping a round number round and dropping the dollar sign for a luxury item.
+- Charm pricing: dropping a round number by a cent to make it end in a 99 because the casually browsing consumer brain's left-digit bias will register a price of \$29.99 as closer to \$20 than \$30, especially if the 99 is physically smaller in superscript (\$2999). - · Prestige pricing: keeping a round number round and dropping the dollar sign for a luxury item.
 For instance, placing the number 70 beside a dinner option on a fancy restaurant's menu makes it look like a higher-quality dish than if it were priced at \$6999.
 To impress a date with your spending power, you'll go for the 70 option over something with charm pricing. - Anchoring: making a price look more attractive by leading with a higher reference price.
 For instance, if you want to sell a well-priced item, you would strategically place a more expensive model next to it so that the consumer has a sense of the price range they're dealing with when they don't otherwise know.
 They'll feel like they're getting more of a bargain with the well-priced model.
 Similarly, showing the regular price crossed out near the marked-down price on the price tag is really successful in increasing sales (Boachie, 2016).

 If the product or service is subscription-based or relatively expensive, breaking it down to a monthly, weekly, or even daily price installment works to make it seem more manageable than giving the entire sum.
 Equating it to another small daily purchase also works.
-The cost of sponsoring a child in a drought-stricken nation sounds better when it's equated with the cost of a cup of coffee per day.
+The cost of sponsoring a child in a droughtstricken nation sounds better when it's equated with the cost of a cup of coffee per day.
 A car that's a hundred dollars per week in lease payments sounds more doable than the entire cost, especially if you don't have \$45,000 to drop right now but are convinced that you must have that car anyway.
 Framing the price in terms of how much the customer will save is also effective, as is brushing over it in a subordinate clause to repeat the central selling point: